Bumble-Buzz/app/To-Do.md

 Things left to do:
 - Smart contract
-    - All functions have correct access classifiers
+    - All attributes and functions have correct access classifiers (private/internal/public)
-    - Use one specific version in the contracts, not a range
+    - Use one specific version in the contracts, not a range (0.8.4)
     - Remove `import "hardhat/console.sol";` from all contracts
-    - Ensure all appropriate attributes and functions are private/internal
+    - Ensure openzeppelin access control is used
+        - Main admin which can control all roles in contracts
+        - Each collection owner is an admin who can add/remove roles
     - Monetary
         - Add option for anyone to donate funds to the contract
         - Dividends